aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 - Python3
 - MariaDB
 - There is a `bot` user, Chromium and Selenium installed
-	- We saw there is a report functionality from the previous step
+	- We saw there was a report functionality from the previous step
 	- These all translate to one word: XSS
 - `nginx` as a reverse proxy
 - `uwsgi`